-Disembark from one of Uncharted Africa's incredible camps to quad bike across the vast expanse of the Makgadikgadi Salt Pans to reach the fabled Kubu Island.
+Disembark from Jack's Camp to quad bike across the vast expanse of the Makgadikgadi Salt Pans to reach the fabled Kubu Island.
 Renowned as one of Botswana's most beautiful and magical locations, the island, which is comprised of thick granite rock, is considered sacred by locals.
 An estimated 2.7 billion years old, the island is an odd break in an otherwise flat landscape of empty pans.

 Light aircraft transfers from Maun.

 Quad biking across the pans and exploring the area around Kubu Island.